 Take steps to manage your own anger.
-You can’t help your teen if you lose your temper as well.
+You can't help your teen if you lose your temper as well.
 As difficult as it sounds, you have to remain calm and balanced no matter how much your child provokes you.
-If you or other members of your family scream, hit each other, or throw things, your teen will naturally assume that these are appropriate ways to express his or her anger as well.
+If you or other members of your family scream, hit each other, or throw things, your teen will naturally assume that these are appropriate ways to express their anger as well.

 Red flags for violent behavior in teens

 It only takes a glance at the news headlines to know that teen violence is a growing problem.
 Movies and TV shows glamorize all manner of violence, many web sites promote extremist views that call for violent action, and hour after hour of playing violent video games can desensitize teens to the real world consequences of aggression and violence.
 Of course, not every teen exposed to violent content will become violent, but for a troubled teen who is emotionally damaged or suffering from mental health problems, the consequences can be tragic.

 Warning signs that a teen may become violent include: